In my career as a software engineer, I met some great programmers and learned lots from them.

 Everyone can code, several years old boy could also produce some code which runnable.

-However, being a great programmer requires much time and energy to polish skills, also requires you have the correct mindset, I summarized it as below:
+However, being a great programmer requires much time and energy to polish skills.
+A prepared mindset will keep you growing in this long journey.

 “Self-education is, I firmly believe, the only kind of education there is” — Isaac Asimov